New York State law requires you to meet certain health-related requirements.

 We encourage you to read the requirements and directions carefully to avoid errors that may lead to delays in class registration.

 Students who are completely remote can choose to submit a waiver form each semester that they are taking classes exclusively online.
 The waiver enables us to remove your IMM hold through the last day of drop/add for that semester.
-If you submitted a waiver for Fall 2020, you will need to submit a new form for Spring 2021.
+If you submitted a waiver for Spring 2021, you will need to submit a new form for Fall 2021.
 To permanently remove the immunization hold, please submit proof of MMR immunity.

 All students must fulfill the MMR (measles, mumps and rubella) requirements, as well as the meningitis requirements.
 Health major students must also fulfill the requirements listed in the Health Majors tab.